mconf/docs-org/_posts/2017-07-30-mconf-web-deploy.md

 ## Done!

 At this point you finished installing Mconf-Web.
-The first thing you might want to do is [[access the application and configure it|Configuring-the-Website]].
+The first thing you might want to do is [access the application and configure it]({% post_url 2017-07-30-mconf-web-configuration %})).